-There are myths related to tennis racquet stiffness that can sometimes mislead.
-So we have got our hands on this most striking specification and its impact on racquet’s performance.
+The myths about tennis racquet stiffness are sometimes misleading.
+So we’ve got our hands on this most remarkable specification and have seen how it impacts the performance of the racquet.
 Here’s what you need to know.

 Tennis racquet stiffness is the extent to which a racquet bends when a tennis ball hits the racquet.
 A ball distorts more the frame of the flexible racquet than a stiffer one.
 This means a stiffer racquet is distorted less at impact.
 Meanwhile, do bear in mind that this distortion is not visible.
 However, it is felt by the player when a ball comes off the strings.